ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 No Daemon commands
 ^^^^^^^^^^^^^^^^^^

-Some ROS 2 CLI tools can be executed without the ROS 2 Daemon.
+Some ROS 2 CLI tools do not use the ROS 2 Daemon.
 In order for these tools to connect with a Discovery Server and receive all the topics information they need to be instantiated as a Server different than the main one, because they are volatile nodes.

-We can configure a Discovery Server that is connected to the main Server using a similar configuration file than the one in the previous section.
+We can configure a Discovery Server that is connected to the main Server using a configuration file similar to the one in the previous section.

 * :download:`XML Secondary Discovery Server configuration file <scripts/secondary_discovery_server_configuration_file.xml>`